pronitdas/hls-custom/README.md

 ## Project Overview

-GeoSense is a spectral intelligence web application that provides dynamic Earth observation capabilities using STAC (SpatioTemporal Asset Catalog), TiTiler, and runtime band math.
+hls-custom is a spectral intelligence web application that provides dynamic Earth observation capabilities using STAC (SpatioTemporal Asset Catalog), TiTiler, and runtime band math.
 The application offers 25+ spectral indices and 5 RGB composites for analyzing satellite imagery from multiple sensors (Sentinel-2, Landsat).

 ## Common Commands